julianweisbord/AppSheetChallenge/README.md

 Usage: python3 recommender.py <movie id>

 I believe that the most important metrics of movie similarity is 1.)
 User's who liked movie A also rated movie B with around the same score, 2.)
 Movie A and Movie B contain the same genres and 3.)
-Popularity, around the same number of people watched both Movie A and Movie B. For this problem, I created a python module (recommender.py) that takes movies with the same genre and outputs the top 5 movies with the best normalized-weighted-euclidean similarity.
+Popularity, around the same number of people watched and rated both Movie A and Movie B. For this problem, I created a python module (recommender.py) that takes movies with the same genre and outputs the top 5 movies that have the best normalized-weighted-euclidean similarity.

-Input Movie:
+Input Movie (movieId: 1, Avg Rating: 3.87):

 <img src="https://github.com/julianweisbord/AppSheetChallenge/blob/master/imgs/toy_story.jpg" width="125" height="150"/>